xwiki-contrib/application-interactive-link-visualizer/PROGRESS.md

 - [X] Study XWiki's JavaScript API and the relevant methods like `getURL()` to generate page's URL
 - [X] Generate required attributes for nodes & edges like wiki page's `URL, size, color` etc.
 - [X] Develop the data-source by generating the `data` object from Solr queries
+- [X] Solved the data-source issue of having links that does not point to any reference (it could happen due to some reasons eg, if hidden documents are not being shown to the user).
+This was resulting in generating an edge for which we have no node.
+This is fixed now.
+- [X] Solved the issue of having multiple targets `(links)` for a single source `(reference)` by splitting the edges.
+Now the data-source is acceptable in the API in the as is form.

+## Week 4 (19 June - 25 June 2023)

+- [X] Implemented the functionality to make the graph nodes draggable.
+- [X] Solved the issue of stopping the `FA2Layout` after some time to save the resources (CPU & Memory)

 ## Tasks for coming days...

+- [ ] Create a UIX entry for the application so that it is visible in the left panel of XWiki.
+- [ ] Provide a better way to implement the color of nodes.
+Currently we use random color generation for the ndoes
 - [ ] Provide event handlers to handle click events in the API (eg, to open the page corresponding to the clicked node)
 - [ ] Study about the `Localization Module` in order to generate key-value pairs that will allow the possibility of translation of the application pages
 - [ ] Study and implement macro for the application (take inspiration from XWiki's ChartJS application)